 How to Get Rid of All Ads with AdLock on Microsoft Edge

 Just recently Microsoft structured its Edge Add-Ons marketplace, allowing new and already known ad blockers to enter the competition.
-Currently, Edge Add-Ons is still in the Beta version and there are reports of the extensions crushing during work in this browser.
+Currently, Edge Add-Ons is still in the Beta version and there are reports of the extensions crushing during work in this browser, including adblockers working in incognito mode.
 This is where AdLock comes especially handy!
 If you work with Microsoft Edge’s InPrivate mode and don’t want the ads to drive you nuts, try installing AdLock and see how seamlessly it removes all the pop-ups from your view.
 Microsoft Edge is added to the main list of apps to be filtered by default, so you won’t need to do anything extra in your AdLock menu.
 However, at any point, you can use the toggle to block, filter, or leave it alone, depending on your browsing needs.